rlridenour/jekyll-blog/_posts/2015-11-15-a-prayerful-response.md

 And may that love shine so brightly
 that the entire world will know,
-that the light still shines in the darkness,
+the light still shines in the darkness,
 and the darkness will never defeat it.

 Amen